 I got my B.S. in Management and Business Economics from UC Merced.
 I currently work as an Associate Accountant for a nonprofit in San Francisco focused on impact lending & donor-advised funds.
 My nonprofit project, Money Talk, aims to accelerate equitable access to financial literacy education to all young people.

 JiJi is an experienced disability justice advocate who has done workshops for all ages from middle schoolers to university students to adults.
 Their abolitionist, disability justice informed politics has led them to their career in restorative practices working with teens.
 JiJi has a degree in linguistics, but is currently they pursuing their Masters of Library Sciences studying information mediation to further their social justice practice in work and in organizing through giving their community much needed media literacy skills.

 Janet Namkung (she/they) is an active leader who is passionate about social and restorative justice through capacity-building.
-She currently works with the Management Center as the Director of Client Support and serves as a Founding Board Member of Asians* in Focus.
-Previously, she worked with the National Endowment for the Humanities, co-founded a BIPOC focused teletherapy company, worked with the Council of Korean Americans (CKA), and OCA-Asian Pacific American Advocates.
-She served as a Commissioner on Mayor Bowser’s Commission on Asian and Pacific Islander Community Development, on the Board of Directors of the Conference on Asian Pacific American Leadership, and as Chair of the DC Chapter of Service Year & AmeriCorps Alums.
+She currently works with the Management Center as the Administrative Director and is the Co-Founder of Asians* in Focus.
+Previously, she worked with the National Endowment for the Humanities (NEH), co-founded a BIPOC focused teletherapy company, worked with the Council of Korean Americans (CKA), and OCA-Asian Pacific American Advocates.
+She served as a Commissioner on DC Mayor Bowser’s Commission on Asian and Pacific Islander Community Development, on the Board of Directors of the Conference on Asian Pacific American Leadership (CAPAL), and as Chair of the DC Chapter of Service Year & AmeriCorps Alums.
 Janet is a proud New Yorker, daughter of Korean American immigrants, and a lover of food vacations.
-Janet currently lives in D.C. with their partner, Jae.
-Follow her IG @hyun_ne.
+Janet recently moved to Houston by way of DC with their partner, Jae, and their two fur babies, Dubu and Kimchi.